ComponentKitchen/ckupdate-demo/README.md

 ##Installation

-Once you have the [ckupdate](https://github.com/ComponentKitchen/ckupdate) tool installed, you can install this demo app with just:
+Once you have the [ckupdate](https://github.com/ComponentKitchen/ckupdate) tool installed, you can install this by:

-    npm install ComponentKitchen/ckupdate-demo

-Alternately:

     git clone git@github.com:ComponentKitchen/ckupdate-demo
     cd ckupdate-demo